LUCES at Mid Michigan College

 2012 Ford Focus, Canada https://www.youtube.com/watch?v=a_JGrn6AMig

 These were shown in Mid’s ENG.110 LUCES section, which is a developmental English course.
-In non-LUCES sections, students are assigned readings to preparation for a discussion on rhetorical choice.
-To help make rhetorical choice more understandable, LUCES students were shown these commercials and participated in a class discussion on marketing choices made by Ford Motor Company.
+In non-LUCES sections, students are assigned readings to prepare for a discussion on rhetorical choice.
+To help make rhetorical choices more understandable, LUCES students were shown these commercials and participated in a class discussion on marketing choices made by Ford Motor Company.
 Then, after the concept was explained in class, students were given an assignment on rhetorical choice of written material.

 From the initial pilot of 5 classes in 2015, the program has grown to 21 sections, including courses from Business, Computer Information Systems, Communications, English, ESL, History, Math, MID.101, Political Science, Religion, and Sociology.
 From 2016-2020, In 61% of those sections where there were LUCES and non-LUCES offerings, LUCES students earned higher GPAs than their non-LUCES counterparts.
-Courses where LUCES students scored significantly lower than non-LUCES students tended to center in math.
+Courses where LUCES students scored significantly lower than non-LUCES students tended to center on math.
 So while there is room to improve, the results have been overwhelmingly positive.
-So much so that Mid recently applied for and received a Title III grant among other things, expands the use of the SIOP model to additional faculty and courses as part of a project to better service our more rural students and communities.
+So much so that Mid recently applied for and received a Title III grant among other things, expands the use of the SIOP model to additional faculty and courses as part of a project to better serve our more rural students and communities.